-The OEMs’ inability to customize is understandable, given a large number of systems the OEMs produce, which makes customization impractical.
+The OEMs’ inability to customize is understandable, given the large number of systems the OEMs produce, which makes customization impractical.
 This fact leads to other restrictions when dealing with new centrifuges from OEMs.
 The accessories (heaters, pumps, sludge systems) offered with new centrifuges are also proprietary.
-Parts and service of these additions are also highly dependent on the OEMs.
+Parts and services of these additions are also highly dependent on the OEMs.

 Non-OEM centrifuge suppliers with thorough knowledge and experience of centrifuges can address this issue.
-Dolphin Centrifuge is one of the few companies capable of bringing a high level of customization to remanufactured centrifuges.
+Dolphin Centrifuge is one of the few companies capable of bringing a high customization level to remanufactured centrifuges.
 We can use state-of-the-art technology to extract maximum performance from remanufactured OEM centrifuges.

 The primary reason for considering these generic centrifuges is their price point compared to new, reputed-brand centrifuges.
 However, the equation changes when comparing these generic centrifuges to remanufactured reputed-brand (like Alfa Laval) centrifuges.

 In other words, a customer can source an Alfa Laval centrifuge, which is remanufactured in the US, at a similar price point to a new, generic centrifuge.
 At the same price level, the advantages of the remanufactured, branded centrifuge are apparent.

 Reputed brand centrifuges such as Alfa Laval have more than 100 years of manufacturing experience.
 They are well known for their material quality and robust design.
 These branded centrifuges are commonly known to last over 50 years.
 Generic centrifuge manufacturers cannot easily make such claims.